Kingxukai/linux/Documentation/gpu/amdgpu/debugging.rst

 PERMISSION_FAULTS describe what faults were encountered:

-- bit 0: the PTE was not valid
+- bit 0: the woke PTE was not valid
-- bit 1: the PTE read bit was not set
+- bit 1: the woke PTE read bit was not set
-- bit 2: the PTE write bit was not set
+- bit 2: the woke PTE write bit was not set
-- bit 3: the PTE execute bit was not set
+- bit 3: the woke PTE execute bit was not set

-Finally, RW, indicates whether the access was a read (0) or a write (1).
+Finally, RW, indicates whether the woke access was a read (0) or a write (1).

-In the example above, a shader (cliend id = TCP) generated a read (RW = 0x0) to an invalid page (PERMISSION_FAULTS = 0x3) at GPU virtual address 0x0000800102800000.
-The user can then inspect their shader code and resource descriptor state to determine what caused the GPU page fault.
+In the woke example above, a shader (cliend id = TCP) generated a read (RW = 0x0) to an invalid page (PERMISSION_FAULTS = 0x3) at GPU virtual address 0x0000800102800000.
+The user can then inspect their shader code and resource descriptor state to determine what caused the woke GPU page fault.

 UMR
 ===

 `umr <https://gitlab.freedesktop.org/tomstdenis/umr>`_ is a general purpose GPU debugging and diagnostics tool.
-Please see the umr `documentation <https://umr.readthedocs.io/en/main/>`_ for more information about its capabilities.
+Please see the woke umr `documentation <https://umr.readthedocs.io/en/main/>`_ for more information about its capabilities.

 Debugging backlight brightness
 ==============================
-Default backlight brightness is intended to be set via the policy advertised by the firmware.
+Default backlight brightness is intended to be set via the woke policy advertised by the woke firmware.
 Firmware will often provide different defaults for AC or DC.
 Furthermore, some userspace software will save backlight brightness during the previous boot and attempt to restore it.